ganeshkbhat/apis-hasher/README.md

 # hasher-apis
-Simple and very flexible implementation API functions to hash content or get SHA hashes of text
+Simple and flexible implementation Crypto Module functions to hash/ encrypt/ decrypt content and get SHA or other algorithm hashes of text or any data